Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: System Overview

 \section{System Overview}

 Our blockchain-based tracing system allows supply chain participants to record information on goods at each stage of the supply chain.
 Each physical good has a unique digital twin that is identified by an asset on the blockchain.
-The asset is associated to a current owner, a list of events and auxiliary information.
+The asset is associated to a current owner, a list of events and some auxiliary information.
 The owner of an asset identifies the party that is supposed to own the physical good.
-The events reflect how the physical good has found its way across the supply chain and the auxiliary information gives additional information on the asset (e.g., location, type of good).
+The events represent the life-cycle of the physical good and the auxiliary information gives additional information on the asset (e.g., location, type of good).

-In the system, access-control policies are defined to prevent non-legitimate participants, including counterfeiters, from jeopardizing the ownership of assets.
-Moreover, access-control policies guarantee that only legitimate manufacturers can claim the initial ownership of new assets that are introduced in the system, and that are supposed to correspond to physical goods. \ignore{ } The creation of an asset is possible only if the party invoking this functionality has a legitimate role (e.g., it is enrolled in the system as farmer).
+In our system, access-control policies are defined to prevent non-legitimate participants, including counterfeiters, from jeopardizing the ownership of assets.
+Moreover, access-control policies guarantee that only legitimate manufacturers can claim the initial ownership of new assets that are introduced in the system, and that are supposed to correspond to physical goods.
+The creation of an asset is possible only if the party invoking this functionality has a legitimate role (e.g., it is enrolled in the system as a farmer).